 Creative Flooring uses Hardwax Oils from Holland and Germany which are applied in our Auckland factory.

-The general rule is that a wood floor takes four seasons to settle into its environment.
+The general rule is that a wooden floor takes four seasons to settle in to its environment.
 It is normal to see movement in the boards, as some gaps do open up owing to changes in temperature and humidity, which are brought by heating and naturally changing seasons of the year.
 As the floor ages, the colour will mellow and deepen.
 There is no cause for alarm as it is a natural process due to the oxidation of the wood and finish and the ultraviolet light present in sunlight.
 This same process is occurring to your painted services, upholstery, furniture and rugs.

 With the correct care your floors will stay beautiful for many years to come.
 Common sense and a few preventative steps can lengthen the life of your floors.